Genre: Love Story

 On Sundays Timmy still visited garden shops and 2nd hand stores – never letting on what he was looking for.
 She loved plants and spent hours happily looking with him.
 Their caring grew to affection then to love.
 They couldn’t believe their luck and still laughed at their feud.

-Finally, it happened.
+Finally, it happened, just before Christmas.
 He found them.
 A set of garden gnomes that looked as much as the first pair as he could remember.
 It was a year since they started seeing each other.
 He had been searching for something special to give her.
 He quickly asked the assistant to keep these for him pushing money into her hand to ensure that it was safe, saying he would return the next day.
 They left and went home to hot stew and dumplings.

 He was beyond excited to give her his gift.
 Fidgeting and wiggling in his chair he finally gave in and presented her with it.
 Smiling she opened it.
 Her mouth made a perfect “O” as she gasped her surprise.